Practice Trial of Thomas Richardson

 From my perspective, for a ton of public money, Alger County Prosecutor Karen Bahrman, with the help of and local, state and federal investigative professionals, proved little more than an example of the old maxim that "A little knowledge is a dangerous thing."
 They planted the seeds of justifiable suspicion into the fertile imaginations of jury members, based upon questionable circumstantial evidence and testimony, and the argumentative hearsay of public authority figures.

 With the seeds of justifiable suspicion planted, fertilized with weeks of the prosecution's speculative arguments, the collective jury members nurtured those seeds into a harvested crop of ill-founded beliefs that included a "breakthrough" phantom kick and a mythical shoe sole bruise that were no part of any objective testimony or evidence, that I was aware of.
-Ultimately, contrary to the judge's directions to consider the evidence and testimony, alone, the jury concluded unanimously, that Thomas Richardson was guilty, beyond a reasonable doubt, of kicking his wife over a cliff edge.
+Ultimately, contrary to the judge's directions to consider the trial evidence and testimony, alone, the jury concluded unanimously, that Thomas Richardson was guilty of first degree murder, beyond a reasonable doubt, for deliberately kicking his wife over a cliff edge, at Pictured Rocks National Lakeshore.

 I am hard pressed to see much difference between a good ol' fashioned Salem witch trial, and the trial of Thomas Richardson, except that life with "Bubba" and his pals might be considered worse than being burned at the stake.
 For those that still don't get it, I am not for or against Thomas Richardson and do not know, with any certainty, whether he is guilty to any degree, regarding the death of his wife, regardless of my conclusion that he lies, as most everyone else I know.